nstoik/infrastructure/services/netmaker/README.md

     * personal - for my personal devices.
 To connect back to my home network, or to route traffic through my home network.
     * farm network - for network connectivity to devices for the farm monitoring system

+### EE Usage
 If the EE version is installed, there is a [grafana dashboard](https://grafana.netmaker.stechsolutions.ca/) and a [prometheus instance](https://prometheus.netmaker.stechsolutions.ca/) that can be used to monitor the Netmaker server.

+TODO: Modify the docker compose files to point to the external prometheus and grafana instances.
+Then remove the prometheus and grafana containers from the Netmaker server.

 The login for the grafana dashboard is `admin` and the password is stored in Bitwarden.
 The login for the prometheus instance is `Netmaker-Prometheus` and the password is the `secret_nm_license_key` (see the Ansbile vault).